quantum-engineering-polito/CourseNotes/content/QCM Physics/16_Quantum Dots/Quantum Dots.md

 draft: false
 links: https://essay.utwente.nl/69376/1/Avgidis_BA_EEMCS.pdf
 ---
-In Quanutm Dot we have
+In a quantum dot we have

 $$
 \displaylines{